17 Overview of Julia commands

 Note

 In a terminal setting, there is a package mode, entered by typing ] as the leading character and exited by entering <backspace> at a blank line.
 This mode allows direct access to Pkg with a simpler syntax.
-The command above would be just add CalculusWithJulia.)
+The command above would be just add CalculusWithJulia.
+As well, when a package is not installed, calling using SomePackage will prompt the user if they wish to install the package in the current environment.)

 Packages can be updated through the command Pkg.update(), and removed with Pkg.rm(pkgname).